Importance of Strong Brand Identity

 In this phase of rebranding, develop the visual elements that will communicate your brand (firm name, logo, colours, tagline, business card design, brochures, pitch decks, proposal templates etc.).
 Be sure in your choice and don’t change your opinion.

 Phase Six: Communicate Before Serving

-Sometimes in restaurants, you find yourself staring in a plate full of something that is impossible to identify.
+Sometimes in restaurants, you find yourself staring at a plate full of something that is impossible to identify.
 Familiar?
 Would you be more relaxed if knowing what’s actually the thing you are about to eat?
 Tell people what have you cooked.
 Always.

 In rebranding strategy, arguably the most important thing is to communicate about it clearly with your audience.
 Inform your customers that changes are coming, explain to them how will those changes influence their experience and when to expect them.
 Host an event, set a countdown clock on your web, post video which will explain all the changes.
 Possibilities are numerous.

 If you skip this step, there will be a lot of confusion or anger among your clients, which could end up in losing them permanently.

 Take Gap for example.
 They made a big mistake and released new brand identity without announcing it advanced to their clients.
 Their audience was less than pleased with the new logo design.
 Their losses were estimated to $100 million, and after only six days, they reverted to their original design.
 All of this could evade if Gap’s brand management team talked to their audience before the re-design.

 When is done effectively, communication about rebranding can create excitement and defuse confusion, and ease period after revealing rebranding.

 It’s time for serving the dinner.
 Do it by the rules, elegant and unobtrusively.